JacobLMiller/hyperbolic-space-graphs/README.md

 Hyperbolic realization of graphs
 ================
 Repository accompanying IEEE PacificVis submission.

-Explanation video:
+Webserver yet to be hosted.

-For HMDS by SGD, take a look at the SGD folder.
+To see the python implementation of HMDS by SGD, take a look at the SGD folder (which is invoked by the webserver).

 Basic Setup
 --------

-1. Install the python dependencies listed in [requirements.txt](requirements.txt).
-Using pip:
+1. Install the python dependencies listed using pip:

         pip install -r requirements.txt